 This may be the most expensive gaming PC ever made if you do not count unique builds.
 If you want to play games at very high framerates and stream, that is not a challenge at all for the ASUS TUF GT301.
 The computer comes with an RTX 3090 graphics card, which is the most powerful gaming GPU that money can buy.

-And the graphics card is paired with an AMD Ryzen 5950X, the best CPU that you can get to pair with the RTX 3090.
+And the graphics card is paired with an Intel Core i9, the best CPU that you can get to pair with the RTX 3090.
 The performance across gall games is incredible, but you will have no problems using the most expensive gaming PC for some productivity tasks either.
 After all, rendering requires a lot of power too and this CPU and GPU can do that.

-You also get an X570 motherboard that is the best pairing for the CPU and can be used to overclock it.
-As far as RAM is concerned, you get 128 GB of 3200 MHz RAM that is also overclockable.
+You also get a motherboard that is the best pairing for the CPU and can be used to overclock it.
+As far as RAM is concerned, you get 64 GB of 2933 MHz RAM that is also overclockable.
 This is overkill for any gaming and streaming setup, but if you use the PC for other things as well, it does start to make sense.

 2- HP Omen 30L